You are currently viewing African Black Soap Guide 2025: Benefits, pH & Usage

 Oily & Acne-Prone Skin

-• Body acne: Particularly effective for back and chest breakouts
+• Effective for body acne, especially back and chest

 Scalp Care & Dandruff

-Hair care note: Use as a clarifying treatment 1-2 times weekly, always follow with conditioner on mid-lengths and ends
+• Hair note: Use as clarifying treatment 1–2 times weekly, follow with conditioner

 General Skin Maintenance